tempus-app/tempus/docs/backend/Auth.md

 #### `Views Guard`

 This is compromised of `views.guard.ts` and it handles authorization in certain requests, specifically requests that handle retrieving or updating view information.
 This guard is very similar to `Permission Guard` except that it handles requests related to views.
 In `views.guard.ts`, the request is extracted and from it, the parameters are retrieved.
 Using the `CommonService`, the owner of the view requested is found.
-Finally, it checks whether the user making the request is a BUSINESS_OWNER, and if not, the user owns the view requested.
+Finally, it checks whether the user making the request is a BUSINESS_OWNER and if not, the user owns the view requested.
 An example endpoint can be seen below.

 ```ts
 	@UseGuards(JwtAuthGuard, ViewsGuard)